espacesociety/espacesociety.github.io/_macropedia/enhanced-soldier-systems.md

 An ESS embeds electronic nodes within the neural pathways of the subject.
 This can be done with several purposes in mind.
 Pre-eminently, the reflexes and dexterity of the subject are superficially increased.
 Secondarily, ports can also be installed to link the subject with Powered Armor, or a jury-rigged [Raptor Combat Suit](/macropedia/raptor-combat-suit).
 Although "cybermadness" was a popular storyline in the period, it was not so much the problem as neurological degeneration.

 An ESS also requires relatively frequent maintenance surgeries to maintain its healthy operation.
 Since many veterans began to resent them, the ESS gained a poor political reputation.
-They have maintained a presence in the underworld and among various sundry groups, including a few "Pure Terran" Mercenery groups.
+They have maintained a presence in the underworld and among various sundry groups, including a few "Pure Terran" Mercenary groups.

 ESS's enjoyed a brief return to the limelight for the [Zenbrudi War](/macropedia/zenbrudi-war), but have generally fallen out of use among reputable military and combat services.